 Social care covers a wide range of services, both private and public, and can include anything from help getting out of bed and washing, through to care homes and drop-in centres.

 This is in contrast to primary health care and services, carried out in hospitals

-Social care is means-tested in most of the UK at the moment and many councils only give support to people who are classed as having substantial or critical needs, meaning state support is not available to many.
+Social care is means-tested in most of the UK at the moment and many councils only give support to people who are classed as having certain eligible needs, meaning state support is not available to many.